 The Vigo County Public Library retains the right to determine appropriate use of Library computer and network resources for the purpose of enforcing this policy.
 Users who violate the policy or refuse to abide by instructions of Library staff may be suspended from the use of computer and network resources or have Library privileges revoked.

 The VCPL assumes no liability for any loss or damage to users' data or devices, nor for any personal damage or injury incurred as a result of using VCPL computer or network resources.
 This includes damage or injury sustained from invasions of the user's privacy.

-Complaints regarding the application of these policies should be brought to the attention of the Library Director for investigation.
+Complaints regarding the application of these policies should be brought to the attention of Library Administration for investigation.

 Adopted by the Board of Trustees of the Vigo County Public Library on the 18th day of December, 2017.